The last thing you want is an animal trying to rip you open. Unfortunately, that’s what you might get.

 If I still get attacked?

-- Do not wipe the snake venom off, because the paramedic must identify the snake venom to treat it properly.
+- Do not wipe the snake venom off because the paramedic must identify it properly to treat it properly.

 - Apply pressure by tying a shirt, pants, or bandage extremely tight on the edge of the limb(around the hips for the legs and shoulders for arms.)

-- Get help, and request for immediate medical attention
+- Get help, and request immediate medical attention.

 - Don’t move your infected limb(the whole body is better)